+ What is a Landing Page?

 So while we recommend you try as many of these tips as possible, we’re not telling you to blindly trust that they’ll work.

-The key to landing page success is to study the data and optimize accordingly.
+The key points to effective landing page success/successful landing is to study the data and optimize accordingly.

-In other words, push a version of your landing page out, drive traffic to it, and then wait until you have some data.
-Based on this information, you can tweak different elements to bolster conversions.
+In other words, push a version of your landing page out, driving visitors/drive more traffic to it to have more leads & more conversions, and then wait until you have some data.
+Based on this information, you can tweak different other elements to bolster conversions.

 If you want to supercharge your efforts, consider running an A/B split test.

-If you’re unfamiliar with split testing, it’s basically a process by which you create two versions of the same page – switching up small elements like layout, CTA copy, or even pricing – and then drive half the traffic to one page and half to the other.
+If you’re unfamiliar with split testing, it’s basically a process by which you create two versions of the same page - switching up small elements like layout, call to action (CTA) copy, or even pricing - and then drive half the traffic to one page and half to the other.

 You study this data for a little while and then run with the page that has the better KPIs and conversion rates.

 At Dev.co, we mix strategic innovation with beautiful interfaces to web design, develop, and deploy high-ROI experiences across your entire marketing funnel.
-From websites to landing pages, we do it all.
+From websites to landing pages perfect for both desktop & mobile devices, we do it all.

 For more information on our services, please contact us today.
 We’d be happy to let you pick our collective brain!